Number Extractor

 The tool extracts integers (42), decimals (3.14), and negative numbers (-7).
 It recognizes numbers embedded within text, surrounded by punctuation, or standing alone.

-Does it handle decimal numbers correctly?
+Does this really handle decimal numbers correctly?

 Yes.
 Decimal numbers like 3.14 and 99.99 are extracted as complete decimal values, not split at the decimal point.